lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 - Trade-off between goodness of fit and number of predictors {{2}}
 - Common method: Akaike information criterion (AIC) {{3}}
     - For maximum likelihood models
+    - Smaller number, the better

 `@script`
-Another method is the information criterion, which identifies variables to adjust for by comparing multiple models.
-A common method is the Akaike criterion or AIC.
+Another method is information criterion, which identifies adjustment variables by comparing multiple models.
+A common method is the Akaike criterion or AIC, where a smaller number is better.

 ---